trueenglishcoder/synthetic_dataset/README.md

 ## Where to find
 In total I generated 1000 samples.

-You can find the dataset on huggingface by name 'Trueenglishcoder/synthetic-dataset-scattered-nuts'
+You can find the dataset as well as finetuned maskrcnn_resnet50_fpn and YOLOv8m-seg models on huggingface at Trueenglishcoder

-Additionaly you can find maskrcnn_resnet50_fpn model I finetuned on this dataset on huggingface by name 'Trueenglishcoder/object-detection-synthetic-dataset'